brittanymj/seven-ate-nine/index.md

 <img src="images/core-competencies.jpg" style="width:700px;" alt="Core Competencies"><br>
 <img src="images/curriculum.jpg" style="width:700px;" alt="Core Competencies">

-At the end of this workshop, you will be able to:
+At the end of this lesson, students should be able to:

 1. Identify the differences between manual coding and coding with qualitative coding software
 2. **MORE OBJECTIVES**